aulonvishesella/Weather-App/README.md

 # Weather-App
-Application to retrieve the weather for a particular city
+Application that forecasts the weather for a given location through OpenWeather API

 # What I learnt
--> GUI development using Tkinter
+* GUI development using Tkinter

--> Json parsing
+* Parse JSON data

--> Obtaining data from openweathermap.org
+* Update UI with API's data